MolSSI/QCFractal/docs/qcportal/source/client.rst

     >>> client
     FractalClient(server='http://localhost:8888/', username='None')

-The ``FractalClient`` handles all communication to the ``FractalServer`` from the Python API layer.
-This includes adding new molecules, computations, collections, and querying for records.
-A ``FractalClient`` constructed without arguments will automatically connect to the MolSSI QCArchive server.
+The ``FractalClient`` handles all communications between ``FractalServer`` and the Python API layer.
+The ``FractalClient`` fascilitates the addition of new molecules to the datasets, performing computations, interacting with collections, and querying the records.
+A ``FractalClient`` object instance created by the default constructor (without any arguments) will automatically attempt to connect to the MolSSI QCArchive server.

-The ``FractalClient`` can also be initialized from a file which is useful so that addresses and username do not have to be retyped for everytime and reduces the chance that a username and password could accidentally be added to a version control system.
-Creation from file uses the classmethod ``FractalClient.from_file()``, by default the client searches for a ``qcportal_config.yaml`` file in either the current working directory or from the canonical ``~/.qca`` folder.
+The ``FractalClient`` can also be initialized using a YAML configuration file.
+This approach is useful because server address and username do not have to be retyped everytime the user initializes a server object.
+It will also reduces the chance that a username and password could accidentally be added to a version control system and be exposed to the public.
+The above strategy adopts the classmethod ``FractalClient.from_file()`` which by default, searches for the YAML configuration file named ``qcportal_config.yaml`` under either the current working directory or the canonical ``~/.qca`` folder.